fantasyui-com/object-database/README.md

 # object-tree-database
 Object Tree Database

+## Datasheet

+Single process, this database does not support multiple instances (processes, cores, threads, fibers, etc.), by design everything must pass through the HTTP bottleneck to ensure proper sequence of events.

 ## Input Log

 As of 7.2.2 the system supports flexible ndjson/ldjson log processing and integration strategies.